porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 - `-dynamic` tells GHC that we want a dynamic library
 - `-fPIC` is also necessary because of the need for Position Independent Code
-- `-lHSrst-ghc8.0.1` is telling GHC to link in the rst library which we need for our code to work in other places.
+- `-lHSrts-ghc8.0.1` is telling GHC to link in the rts library which we need for our code to work in other places.
 It's tied to the version of the compiler you use.
 Just change the last few numbers to the version you're using for this to work.
 However, at the time of writing